t1gu1/triforce-nvim-based-on-lazyvim/README.md

 I simply try to keep a lot of the default LazyVim configuration, but I added some plugins and changed some keymaps to make it a bit more intuitive and faster with some extras for web development.

-- Nice and clean with custom tokyo theme ajustements (Yellow soft tint to fit with the ASCII dashboard image)
+- Nice and clean with custom tokyo theme adjustments overall (Yellow soft tint to fit with the ASCII dashboard image)
 - Add the requires Mason, LSP, and Treesitter plugins **to develop in web technologies** (JS, TS, TSX, JSX, etc.)
 - Improved **terminal** management:
   - Press `<leader>t` to toggle the last active terminal.